Cosmian/mpc_join/README.md

 # MPC Join (Confidential Data Science)

-Bob and Charlie have common customers and Alice would like to study the relationships between the amounts spent at Bob's, the category of purchases at Charlie's and the Customer Satisfaction recorded by both.
+Bob and Charlie have common customers and Alice would like to study the relationships between the amounts spent at Bob's, the category of purchases at Charlie's and the Customer Satisfaction Index recorded by both.

 Bob and Charlie are interested in Alice analysis results, however neither Bob nor Charlie wants to:
  - reveal their full list of customers to the other two
- - reveal the common customer IDs to Alice
+ - reveal their common customer IDs to Alice
  - reveal their satisfaction index to Alice

  Alice is going to use [CipherCompute EAP](https://github.com/Cosmian/CipherCompute) to perform a confidential calculation that will secretly perform an inner join (an intersection) between Bob and Charlie customers datasets and for every matching customer row: